Built-ins

 npm install @larksuiteoapi/node-sdk@^1.66.0

-import { ChatPlugin, FeishuChannel } from "@downcity/plugins";
+import { ChatPlugin, FeishuChannel } from "@downcity/plugins/chat";

 When Feishu is enabled without the SDK installed, the runtime error tells you which package to install before enabling channel "feishu".